calogica/calogica.com/_posts/2019-04-05-snowpipes.md

 **Snowpipes** is one of the more unique and powerful, yet somewhat under-documented, or at least not much talked about features in Snowflake.

-While we really like [**Fivetran**](https://www.fivetran.com) for handling data ingestion, there are cases where Fivetran's s3 connector doesn't provide quite the flexibility or performance we're looking for.
+While I really like [**Fivetran**](https://www.fivetran.com) for handling data ingestion, there are cases where Fivetran's s3 connector doesn't provide quite the flexibility or performance we're looking for.
 In particular, if you have a lot of files to ingest (e.g. from a process that generates many smaller files), the Fivetran s3 connector can be slow, to the point where it might be counter-productive.

 So, what to do?